 Accentus Music’s new DVD of Bach’s St. Matthew Passion will be available in Germany in the middle of September and at the end of the month in other countries.
 Hans-Christoph Rademann and the Gaechinger Cantorey performed this monumental work together with one hundred schoolchildren, who, under the direction of Palucca pupil Friederike Rademann, danced and expressed themselves on stage.
 For more information click here.

 Posted on September 5, 2017

 Gidon Kremer is one of the most exciting artists of our time.
-On the occasion of his 70th birthday, a quiet and thoughtful portrait of the great violinist and intellectual emerges.
-It will focus on Kremer’s current work with the Kremerata Baltica and will also take a look back at the stations of an unprecedented artistic career.
-This week, we are in Paris with Kremer and the orchestra, where they play two concerts with works by Arvo Pärt at the Fondation Louis Vuitton, with Pärt himself in attendance.
-Here are a few impressions!
+On the occasion of his 70th birthday, a portrait of the great violinist and intellectual emerges.
+It will focus on Kremer’s current work – e. g. with the Kremerata Baltica – and will also take a look back at the stations of an unprecedented artistic career.
+Last week, we were in Tokyo with Kremer – here are a few impressions!